Table of Contents

 Keyboard arrangers are kind of like black licorice; some people love them and some people don’t find them to be useful.
-What I do know is that over the last few years, companies have been putting out some incredible arrangers that are changing the game for solo musicians.
+We are going to be taking a look at the best arranger keyboards currently available.

 My opinion is that keyboard arrangers 100% have their place in the music world.
 Just by hitting a few buttons, you can find yourself with a full backing band behind you.
 The style in which your band plays with you can also vary tremendously depending on which arranger you get.

 |Yamaha Genos 2

 People often confuse keyboard workstations and keyboard arrangers.
 I want to note that there is a difference and I will get into this a little bit later into this article.

 Keyboard Arranger Pros